Finding Internships or Volunteer Work

 2. Your University Alumni Career Services Center

-This can be a good place to explore local internships and jobs, research jobs, and get help with things such as your resume, cover letter, or job searching techniques.
+This can be a good place to explore local internships and jobs, research jobs, and get help with your resume, cover letter, or job-search techniques.

 3. Career Recon

-• VirtForce – they work with military spouses, veterans, and transitioning service members.
-They offer a wide range of services and opportunities to help spouses get hired.
+- VirtForce works with military spouses, veterans, and transitioning service members.
+It offers a wide range of services and opportunities to help spouses get hired.

-• Veterati – they work with service members, veterans, and military spouses.
-At Veterati you can choose your own mentor who will help you with the process of looking for a job.
-They will help you stand out as an applicant.
+- Veterati works with service members, veterans, and military spouses.
+At Veterati, you can choose your own mentor who will help you with the job-search process and help you stand out as an applicant.

-• Military Spouse Jobs – they offer job recruiting services to military spouses, family members, and caregivers.
-They can help you find a job, and offer career exploration, and employment training.
+- Military Spouse Jobs – they offer job recruiting services to military spouses, family members, and caregivers.
+They can help you find a job, offer career exploration, and provide employment training.

-Through SECO which is through Military OneSource, you can get a free year-long membership.
-At Flexjobs you can find flexible, hybrid, and remote jobs.
+You can get a free year-long FlexJobs membership through Military OneSource.
+At Flexjobs, you can find flexible, hybrid, and remote jobs.

 5. Hiring Our Heroes